-Such was the case for Alex Tran, a digital marketing strategist for an e-commerce and logistics company.
+Such was the case for Alex Tran, a digital marketing strategist for an e-commerce and logistics company in Seattle.
 “I came from a family where fitness wasn’t on my radar,” she says.

 It took a eureka moment to shift Tran’s thinking about the role fitness would play in her life: In 2005, she saw her weight balloon from 115 pounds to an unhealthy 180 pounds while studying for her master’s degree.
 She knew something had to change.

 Tran began taking classes at a local gym, which was “harder than I thought.”
 The class focused primarily on resistance training, but she wanted something more.

 Tran then discovered yoga.
 “I felt shifts in my mindfulness,” she says.
 She discovered how to be more in the moment, saying, “I noticed the mental benefits to the practice.”

 After about three years of practice and seeing results from her workouts, Tran realized it would take more than exercise to get off all the weight.
 So she took a hard look at her diet and began cutting back on her food intake.

 The challenge of leaving food on her plate was difficult.
 “I was raised in foster care and didn’t know when I’d get more, so I’d developed sort of a hoarding personality,” Tran explains.

 Practicing yoga helped her in this respect as well, and she now pays it forward by teaching yoga to foster kids.
 “Practicing mindfulness and being in the present helps with the anxiety of new experiences,” Tran says.

 Working in the healthcare field doesn’t automatically lead to a healthy lifestyle, as Jason Priest discovered.